 The documents are divided into two groups: previously existing records that the State Security Service had archived and material that the service units of the MfS were still using in 1989.

-In late 1989 and early 1990, courageous citizens from every district and county of the GDR occupied the offices of the Ministry of State Security.
+In late 1989 and early 1990, courageous citizens from every district and county of the GDR occupied the offices of the Ministry for State Security.
 The secret police was thus deprived of its power base of knowledge and important documents could be spared destruction.

 The records that the citizens found in the MfS offices were packed together and placed out of reach of the MfS staff.
 Original finding aids of the MfS were also secured, in particular the MfS central card file indexes of people such as the "F 16" general card file index of individuals, the "F 22" predecessor card file, and the "F 77" card file of aliases.
 Several service units of the MfS also maintained their own card files.